satishkamavaram/a2a-client-server-agent-router/README.md

 - show me largest sale happened in 2025

 **Jira Agent**: Jira-focused assistant powered via MCP tools
-- Fetch tickets, map userId → email, and create appointments via tools
+- Fetch tickets, map userId → email, create appointments via tools
+- Semantic caching: checks Redis for prior answer to a similar question (embedding/key match) before calling the LLM; on miss it generates a fresh response and stores it.

 **Orchestration Agent**: Smart router that determines which specialist agent to invoke
 - Intelligent query analysis and routing